wjin/wjin.github.io/_posts/2014-08-13-redis-internal-data-structure--sds.md

 ```

 ## Memory Allocation Strategy
 SDS uses function **sdsMakeRoomFor** to adjust the buf size.
-This function accepts a second parameter addlen.
-It guarantees that after calling it, there is at least addlen bytes free space in the end of buf.
+This function accepts a second parameter *addlen*.
+It guarantees that after calling it, there is at least *addlen* bytes free space in the end of buf.

 It **pre-allocates** memory to reduce memory allocation times.
-Actually, it just simply doubles the original size when it is less than SDS_MAX_PREALLOC(1MB).
+Actually, it just simply doubles the original size when it is less than `SDS_MAX_PREALLOC(1MB)`.
 This is similar to C++ vector allocation strategy when memory is not enough.
 This is why string append operation does not need to allocate memory every time.

 ```c
 sds sdsMakeRoomFor(sds s, size_t addlen) {